SeroC00l/ESAT/README.md

    #### Feelings:

+    This component renders the feelings selection interface, allowing users to choose their current emotion.

+    - Components:
+      - Header - Displays the header at the top of the page.
+      - Tittle - Contains the title "How Are You Feeling Today?".
+      - FeelingsContainer - Holds the available feelings for users to choose from.
+      - FeelingStyle - Contains the individual feeling emoji and its corresponding label.

+     - Navigation:
+      -Each feeling has a Link component that navigates to the corresponding feelings page (e.g., "/Feelings/Happy/") when clicked.
+      This page does not have any states, functions, or effects.
+It simply displays the available feelings and provides navigation links to the corresponding feelings pages.

 ## 6. Backend Features (Node.js)
 Description of the backend features and how they interact with the React application.